ghc/ghc/utils/haddock/doc/invoking.rst

     ``cabal`` uses temporary `response files
     <https://gcc.gnu.org/wiki/Response_Files>`_ to pass arguments to Haddock.

+.. option:: --no-compilation

+    Always :ref:`avoids recompilation<avoiding-recompilation>`, only loads the
+    required ``.hi`` and ``.hie`` files.
+Haddock will throw an error when it can't find them.
+This will not check if the input files are out of date.
+    (This flag implies :option:`--no-tmp-comp-dir`.)

 .. option:: --incremental=<module>

     Use Haddock in :ref:`incremental mode<incremental-mode>`.
 Haddock will generate